hbattat/vestacp/README.md

 # Features
 - Small size less than **45 MB**
 - Debian 9
+- Multiple versions of PHP, different sites can run different version:
+  - PHP 5.6
+  - PHP 7.0
+  - PHP 7.1
-- Updated version of PHP (PHP 7.2)
+  - PHP 7.2
 - Full Vesta CP features (nginx, apache, fail2ban, exim, dovecot, spamassassin, clamav, and mysql)
 - No FTP (for security reasons.
 Use SFTP)
 - Force HTTPS proxy template to force site(s) to redirect to https://
 - Vesta CP redirect proxy template to use the control panel without port 8083
 - Restarting the container restarts vesta services
-- Persistent volumes to save user data and backups in the host machine
+- Persistent volumes to save user data, MYSQL and backups on the host machine

 # How to run